By Prashansa Khandelwal

 In the coming years that he spent in the village, he was exposed to the most extraordinary knowledge and skills that very poor people have.

-He wanted to bring these skills into mainstream and be recognized, respected and applied on a large scale.
+He wanted to bring these skills into mainstream and be recognised, respected and applied on a large scale.
 Hence, the idea of a barefoot college was born.

 The Approach Barefoot College Follows